 After a full review and using the Babbel program for weeks, I can say that Babbel German is well worth it.
 It’s an incredibly fun and fast-moving program that holds your attention, in addition to being effective.

 How much is Babbel German?

 A subscription to Babbel’s German program costs anywhere from $7-$14 per month, depending on which package you opt for.
 Sometimes it can be found for cheaper when on sale.

 How long does it take to learn German with Babbel?

-If you complete one lesson per day, every day, you can expect to start speaking German at an intermediate level of fluency within 2 or 3 months.
+If you complete one lesson per day, every day, you can expect to start speaking German at an intermediate level of fluency within 4 to 6 months.